OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 Weight System: 20 pounds

-ScubaPro Classic Beginner BCD
+ScubaPro Classic BCD

 - Puncture resistant and extra durable

-- Wraparound air bladder is more comfortable
+- The wraparound air bladder is more comfortable

 - Snug fit

-- Quick release weight pouches for safety
+- Quick-release weight pouches for safety

 - Chest pockets